grafana/grafana/contribute/developer-guide.md

 The Grafana backend includes SQLite which requires GCC to compile.
 So in order to compile Grafana on Windows you need to install GCC.
 We recommend [TDM-GCC](http://tdm-gcc.tdragon.net/download).
 Eventually, if you use [Scoop](https://scoop.sh), you can install GCC through that.

+You can simply build the back-end as follows: `go run build.go build`.
+The Grafana binaries will be in bin\\windows-amd64.
-In order to use the `make` command above, you need to install [Make for Windows](http://gnuwin32.sourceforge.net/packages/make.htm) and use it in a Unix shell (f.ex.
+Alternately, if you wish to use the `make` command, install [Make for Windows](http://gnuwin32.sourceforge.net/packages/make.htm) and use it in a Unix shell (f.ex.
 Git Bash).
-If you don't want to install these and just want to build the back-end, you can do it as follows: `go run build.go build`.
-The Grafana binaries will be in bin\\windows-amd64.

 ## Test Grafana